quantmind/pulsar/sources/tutorials/wsgi.txt

 ========

-We assume you are familiar with python Web Standard Gateway Interface (WSGI), if not you should read the pep-3333_ first.
+We assume you are familiar with python Web Standard Gateway Interface (WSGI), if not you should read pep-3333_ first.

 Setting Up
 ================

 All pulsar needs to setup a WSGI server is the wsgi callable of your application.
-We start by creationg a script, called ``managed.py`` which will be used to run your server::
+We start by creating a script, called ``managed.py`` which will be used to run your server::

     from pulsar.apps import wsgi